jcockbain/jamescockbain.com/content/pages/cv.md

 *October 2020 -*

 On the Client Tools team.
-Supporting tools for deploying Vault, a cloud-native core banking platform, on internal and client-owned Kubernetes clusters.
+Supporting tools for deploying Vault, a cloud-native core banking platform, on internal and client-owned clusters.
 Mainly working with Go, Python and Kubernetes.

 <!-- - Building and supporting the Node.js containers which are deployed into a user's cluster.